-AresDB is a GPU-based real-time analytics storage and query engine with low memory overhead, real-time upserts with primary key deduplication, and time series aggregations on both streaming and finite dimensional data.
+AresDB is a GPU-based real-time analytics database with low memory overhead, real-time upserts with primary key deduplication, and time series aggregations on both streaming and finite dimensional data, including geofences.

-Supports hash joins from fact tables (finite set data such as cities) to dimension tables (infinite streaming data such as rides).
-Also supports geospatial joins (i.e. geographically bounded area overlap) and normal foreign key joins.
+AresDB supports hash joins from fact tables (finite set data such as cities) to dimension tables (infinite streaming data such as rides).
+The database also supports geospatial joins (i.e. geographically bounded area overlap) and normal foreign key joins.
 Note that AresDB uses late materialization for its joins, meaning the join may not be executed until a foreign key is accessed.

 Executes queries with the one operation per kernel (OOPK) model.